 The implantable miniature telescope is not for everyone with macular degeneration.
-The serious risks involved require careful consideration and conversation with the doctor before proceeding.
-In addition, the U.S. Food and Drug Administration require that certain criteria be met for a person to qualify for this device.
+The severe risks involved require careful consideration and conversation with the doctor before proceeding.
+In addition, the US Food and Drug Administration requires that individuals meet specific criteria to qualify for this device.

-All IALVS member doctors are able to advise you on the risks and rewards of the implantable miniature telescope.
+All IALVS member doctors can advise you on the risks and rewards of the implantable miniature telescope.

 If you believe you are a candidate or for more information, call an IALVS doctor for a free telephone interview.